School Science Lessons

 Pin feathers are soft feather buds protruding from the skin.

-When selecting meat birds for killing, if any chickens have pin feathers it is best to leave them to be killed later when the pin feathers have grown big enough to be plucked easily.
+When selecting meat birds for killing, leave chickens with pin feathers to be killed later. when the pin feathers have grown big enough to be plucked easily.

 However, some breeds of chicken always have pin feathers at any mature age.